-Good inversion tables allow the user to easily adjust the amount steepness of incline.
+Well designed inversion tables allow the user to easily adjust the steepness of incline.
 This is important for getting used to the treatment since most adults haven’t hung upside down since elementary school.
 I recommend lying on an inversion table at just a slight downward angle to start and gradually increase the angle over time as you become more comfortable.

 Scientific studies back up the anecdotal evidence with hard facts.
 A study out of England shows patients who added inversion therapy to their physiotherapy routine for sciatica were over 70% less likely to require surgery.
-Another found 155 out of 175 patients unable to work due to back pain were able to return to work after just 8 sessions on an inversion table.
-And inversion therapy has been found to decrease electrical indicators of muscle pain by 35% within 10 seconds of inversion.
+Another study found 155 out of 175 patients unable to work due to back pain were able to return to work after just 8 sessions on an inversion table.
+That’s nearly 9 out of 10 who tried it.
+And inversion therapy has been found to decrease electrical indicators of muscle pain by 35% within the first 10 seconds of inversion.

 Other benefits of inversion therapy

 Inversion therapy is one of my favorite methods of spinal decompression because it provides numerous side benefits.
-First of all, inversion provides a great feeling stretch to many muscles and ligaments increasing your flexibility.
-Joints like the hips, knees, and ankles are “unloaded” relieving their weight-bearing pressure.
+First of all, inversion provides a great feeling stretch to numerous muscles and ligaments, increasing your flexibility.
+Joints like the hips knees, and ankles are “unloaded,” relieving their weight-bearing pressure.
 This often leads to decreased pain and easier movement of the joint.

 Inversion also helps you maintain your height and posture.
-Since inversion helps your discs to reabsorb lost fluids more readily, height normally lost due to spinal disc fluid loss is minimized.
-Healthier discs also help prevent the hunched-back posture so common in older adults due to worn out spinal discs.
+Since inversion helps your discs reabsorb lost fluids more readily, height normally lost due to spinal disc fluid loss is minimized.
+Healthier discs and postural correction also help prevent the hunched-back posture so common in older adults due to worn out spinal discs.

-Other benefits from inversion therapy, that I won’t have space to share in detail within this article, include improved circulation, enhanced mental alertness, and faster workout recovery time.
+Other benefits from inversion therapy include improved circulation, enhanced mental alertness and faster workout recovery time.